synacktiv/bip/README.rst

 ----

 The module ``bip.base`` contains most of the *basic* features for interfacing with IDA.
-In practice this is mainly the disasmbleur part of IDA, this
+In practice this is mainly the disassembler part of IDA, this
 includes: manipulation of instruction, functions, basic blocks, operands, data, xrefs, structures, types, ...